JanssenProject/jans/docs/admin/config-guide/agama-project-configuration.md

 * In the below screenshot, we can manage the configuration for the Agama project.

 * Both exporting and importing the configuration are options.
+* The sample configuration can serve as a template.
+Export it and make the necessary changes in it and import it back in order to correctly configure the project.

 ![image](../../assets/manage_config_for_agama_project.png)